 For all other recycling inquiries please contact UofL's recycling coordinator, Greg Schetler (Physical Plant) at 502-387-0707.

 - UofL is turning organic wastes into valuable fertilizer both on-site and off-campus!
 Learn how.
-Get your hands dirty with UofL's Composting Project!
+Help us out and get your hands dirty with UofL's Composting Project!

 - Urban & Public Affairs garden at 426 W. Bloom St. (behind Bettie Johnson Hall).